OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 The monitoring attributes retrieved from a vCenter VM are:

 - ESX_HOST
 - GUEST_IP
 - GUEST_STATE
 - VMWARETOOLS_RUNNING_STATUS
 - VMWARETOOLS_VERSION
 - VMWARETOOLS_VERSION_STATUS

+.. note:: VMs will be named in vCenter as 'one-<vid>-<VM Name>', where <vid> is the id of the VM and VM Name is the name given to the VM in OpenNebula.

 .. _virtual_network_vcenter_usage: